tezza1971/webform-presets/README.md

 See [LICENSE](LICENSE) file for details.

-## 💡 Inspiration
+## 💡 Why was it built?

 Built to solve the problem of repeatedly filling out web forms while maintaining security and privacy.
 Designed to work alongside password managers rather than replace them.
+A lot of form fillers exist, but often they are an after-thought as part of another system (like a password manager) or they want you to send your data to the cloud, or they store your data unencrypted.
+Mostly, the implementations are poor quality.
+It's actually very difficult trying to make this functionality reliable when web forms have so much variability, and extension implementation by browser platforms have so much variability, but thousands of hours can be saved by teams who grind away at human-centric data entry.
+Even though AI has improved at this, there will always be a human somwhere, punching repetive data into some sort of web form or web app.
+The theme of data sovereignt continues even when you use the NDX Webform Sync server which allows you to share form data across multiple web browsers on the same machine, multiple machines on your private LAN, or even multiple locations on your virtual private network.
+We will also provide an SSO solution for enterprises who want to host their own server with IAM features.

 ## 🙏 Acknowledgments

+- JSZip used for exports/imports
 - Built with Chrome Extensions Manifest V3
 - Uses Web Crypto API for encryption
 - Follows OWASP security best practices